 UK Counselling: Find The Right Online Counselling

 Online counselling, also known as e-counselling or virtual counselling, has existed for decades in various forms.
 It began with phone-based counselling for people in remote areas and grew in popularity around the 1980s and 90s.
 In 1997, the International Society for Mental Health Online (ISMHO) was founded to establish online therapeutic standards.
 During the COVID-19 pandemic, online counselling became the standard approach due to social distancing mandates.
-The popularity of online therapy continues to grow, providing individuals around the world with the opportunity to receive quality treatment.
+The popularity of online therapy continues to grow, providing individuals around the world with the opportunity to receive quality treatment to promote mental well-being.

 Counselling trends in the United Kingdom

-Like many other places in the world, mental health and well-being are a concern in the United Kingdom.
+Like many other places in the world, topics like the human mind, human behaviour, mental health, and wellbeing are a concern in the United Kingdom.
 Data published by the British Medical Association (BMA) suggest that rates of mental illness among the population have risen, and those of children and young people appear to be growing faster than adults.
-The same report reveals the number of individuals seeking counselling has grown quickly, with the latest estimates showing over a two-thirds increase in people accessing mental health treatment between 2000 and 2014.
+The same report reveals the number of individuals seeking counselling has grown quickly, with the latest estimates in counselling psychology showing over a two-thirds increase in people participating in mental health treatment between 2000 and 2014.

 Continuing education and counselling skills development